Geography Option

 GPHY 425 - Geographic Thought (Capstone Course in Senior Year)3

-Choose five of courses from the following and one methods course OR four courses from the following and two methods courses:18
+Choose five courses from the following and one methods course OR four courses from the following and two methods courses:18

 ERTH 307 - Principles of Geomorphology